Tax Time: 5 Quick tax tips

 This does not mean that you will receive a cheque from the ATO for $20,000; it means that this amount reduces your income and therefore reduces the tax you will need to pay at the end of the tax year.

-If there is a capital purchase you are considering to buy, this incentive is a great way to help your cash flow.
+If there is a capital purchase you are considering buying, this incentive is a great way to help your cash flow.

 4. Salary sacrificing your Bonus into superannuation